 Staples – Stapling the pages together is probably the fastest way to put the book together and get it back to students.

-Ribbon or String – Another easy way to put the memory book together is to hole punch into each page of the memory book.
+Ribbon or String – Another easy way to put the memory book together is to hole-punch each page.
 Then, use a colorful ribbon or string to tie it together.
-This method delivers a cute keepsake for parents to put into a special memory box for their child.
+This method yields a cute keepsake for parents to place in a special memory box for their child.

 End of the Year Memory Book Resource